vitaminwater/goparse/README.md

 the `ClassObject` inherits from `Object`, and adds a `Save` method to send to Parse, and `Delete` to delete the entry.

+`Save` does insert or update based on the presence or not of an `objectId` field in the object.
+It adds the `objectId` field on insert.